Philippine Initiative for Environmental Conservation

 Typhoon Ursula: 24.12.19

 A typhoon has made landfall over the Philippines at Christmas.
-Especially affected was the island of Panay where PhilinCon employees live.
-Luckily our employees are well but the typhoon caused a lot of destruction which is now being removed by our Forest Rangers.
+Especially affected was the island of Panay, where PhilinCon’s employees live.
+Luckily, none of them sustained injuries, but the typhoon caused significant destruction, which is now being removed by our Forest Rangers.

 Corona-fundraiser: protect Wildlife from increased poaching!